postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/graphql.md

 ## Importing the query as a cURL request

-POST

 1. Select **Import** in the upper left.
 1. Select **Raw text**.
 1. Paste your cURL command in the text field, then **Continue**.
+Your cURL command must contain a GraphQL endpoint URL and must specify the `POST` request method.
 1. Select **Import**.
-The request will open in a new tab with the GraphQL endpoint URL and the request method you specified.
+1. The request will open in a new tab with the GraphQL endpoint URL you specified and the `POST` request method.

 <!-- TODO: screenshot -->